 Para traducir esta página, desplácese hasta el final, haga clic en "Translate", y seleccione su idioma.

 In an effort to protect the health, safety, and welfare of our citizens, a mandatory Stay at Home Order is in effect in the City of Jackson to prevent the spread of COVID-19.
-City Hall and all non-essential city government buildings, including all city Senior Community Centers and Early Childhood Development Centers are closed to the public until April 17, 2020.
-Gatherings of 10+ people have been stictly prohibited with limited access to restaurants.
+City Hall and all non-essential city government buildings, including all city Senior Community Centers and Early Childhood Development Centers are closed to the public until May 15, 2020.
+Gatherings of 10+ people have been strictly prohibited with limited access to restaurants.
 Bars have been ordered to close.
-To recieve alerts related to the Coronavirus outbreak, sign up for Code Red Alerts.
+To receive alerts related to the Coronavirus outbreak, sign up for Code Red Alerts

 All remaining scheduled Public Hearings and Application Workshops regarding the development of the City of Jackson’s 2020-2024 Consolidated Plan and its 2020 One-Year Action Plan have been postponed until further notice.